January 6, 2025

 Question 2: What needs to happen for a collection of launches to average 2,028ft?

 Motivating Example: A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

 A Simulation: Let’s simulate the launches of 12 randomly selected 10lb pumpkins…

 Motivating Example: A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

 A Simulation: Let’s simulate the launches of 12 randomly selected 10lb pumpkins… The simulated launch distances appear below and the launches, along their average launch distance are shown by the vertical lines on the graph to the right.

 Motivating Example: A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

 A Simulation: Let’s simulate another set of launches of 12 randomly selected 10lb pumpkins… The simulated launch distances appear below and the launches, along their average launch distance and the average launch distance from our first set of launches are shown on the graph to the right.

 Motivating Example: A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

 A Simulation: Okay – we see how this is working, but it’s going slowly.
 Let’s simulate 50,000 collections of launches of 12 randomly selected 10lb pumpkins.

 Motivating Example: A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

 A Simulation: Okay – we see how this is working, but it’s going slowly.
 Let’s simulate 50,000 collections of launches of 12 randomly selected 10lb pumpkins.

 Motivating Example: A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

 A Simulation: Okay – we see how this is working, but it’s going slowly.
 Let’s simulate 50,000 collections of launches of 12 randomly selected 10lb pumpkins.

 Motivating Example: A particular team feels that their pumpkin launching trebuchet is much better than average.
-On a typical day (it’s not extra windy), then team launches a random selection of twelve 10lb pumpkins.
+On a typical day (it’s not extra windy), the team launches a random selection of twelve 10lb pumpkins.
 Their average launch distance is 2,028ft.
 What is the probability that a random selection of twelve launches averages 2,028ft or further?

 A Simulation: Okay – we see how this is working, but it’s going slowly.
 Let’s simulate 50,000 collections of launches of 12 randomly selected 10lb pumpkins.